mathiasertl/django-ca/docs/source/settings.rst

 EXTEND_URL_PATTERNS
    Default: ``[]``

-   Append URL patterns to the default `URL configuration <https://docs.djangoproject.com/en/dev/ref/urls/>`_.
+   Append URL patterns to the default :doc:`URL configuration <django:ref/urls>`.
 This allows you to add custom endpoints to your project.

    This setting is extended if given in multiple configuration sources, see `EXTEND_* settings <settings-extend-settings>`_ for more information.